nabil828/comp1537-w25-playground/w12-MongoDB-Mongoose.js/readme.md

 | DELETE      | deleteOne       | Deletes a single document that matches the query criteria.  |
 | PUT         | replaceOne      | Replaces a single document that matches the query criteria. |

-Check the [Queries](https://mongoosejs.com/docs/queries.html) guide in Mongoose docs.
+Check the [Queries](https://mongoosejs.com/docs/queries.html) guide in Mongoose.js docs.

 ### D. Deleting documents